seligman/microkeys/README.md

 - [ ] Documentation.
 - [ ] Make the "embed as a library" changes to MicroPython something that can be merged back into that project.
 - [ ] Clipboard helper functions of some sort.
-- [ ] Other functions as necessary to easy macros.
+- [ ] Other functions as necessary to ease macros.